lamdu/lamdu/doc/VideoPlan.md

 **TODO**: Demonstrate structural types.
 We did this in the previous demo with a fibonacci example, but it is a bit embarassing that if we call the field "next" then we get disambiguation tags.
 We should probably solve this in some way - tag holes or less spurious disambiguations..

+### Present cool mockups ###

+Things that aren't yet implemented in Lamdu but that will be in the future:

+* Switching languages.
+Can mock it up by switching branches to a branch where things are in Spanish.
+* Rich customizable value annotations.
+Show a function that calculates the possible moves for a chess horse with chess boards as annotations. ("Photoshop"ed)

 ### A bit about Lamdu's vision ###

-Things we plan on:

-* We want to support custom rich annotations: Images, waveforms, graphs, etc.
-* Additional things we plan on integrating into the environment:
+Additional things we plan on integrating into the environment:

 * Version control.
 As it happens, existing tools like git were designed for text files and we may need to create new source control tools for non-textual code.
 * Testing being integrated.
 It just makes sense when the IDE already runs your code.

 ### And a little bit about us ###

 * Eyal and Yair.
 Been working on Lamdu on our free time since 2011.
-  * Some bits about us?
-    * Been programming for a really long while in BASIC, C, C++, Python, D, Haskell.
+  * Been programming for a really long while in BASIC, C, C++, Python, Haskell, D, and more.
-    * We think that many frustrustions faced by programmers and by us can be solved and this is what we are trying to do with Lamdu.
+  * We think that many accumulating small frustrustions faced by programmers, like us, can be solved and this is what we are trying to do with Lamdu.
   * Yair left Google so that he could have enough time to work on this.
 * Lamdu is free and open-source.
-  * There's no institution or company behind us.
-    * But if anyone wants to give us with grants, by all means do :) We would love to be able to spend more of our time developing Lamdu.
+  * There's no institution or company behind us - But if anyone wants to give us grants, by all means do :) We would love to be able to spend more of our time developing Lamdu.
 * We would really like other people to join our effort to bring forth a brighter future for programming.
-  * Lamdu is implemented in Haskell and being proficient in it is a pre-requisite for programmers wanting to get involved.
+  * Lamdu is implemented in Haskell and being proficient in it is a pre-requisite for programmers wanting to get involved in coding.
 * For more info about our technical road-map see our article about that. **TODO** create this status/roadmap article.
   * There are a few key features still missing, like a UI to define more Nominal types, and type-classes.